 So, why put oneself in a corner?
 Better consider IP phones with at least 10 DSS keys for bigger offices.
 More programmable keys enable your office to make use of more PBX features.
 Which in turn creates one smoother collaboration experience.

 Surely, it will be a bit more costly.
 But your teams will be pleased in the long-term.

 The T42S is another example of Yealink’s product consistency.
 On the one hand, all their devices support identical features and interfaces.

 On the other, because all of their phones feel solid and reliable.

-With this particular model, Yealink have managed to pack their signature features into one smaller and cheaper device.
+With this particular model, Yealink has managed to pack its signature features into one smaller and cheaper device.

 The balance of price point and feature set make it a great entry-level IP phone.

 The only shortcoming is the shortage of DSS keys.
 But this is from the perspective of bigger offices.